 Cultural Variations

-- Pakistani Chicken Curry: Often spicier and richer, this version frequently incorporates yogurt for creaminess.
+- Pakistani Chicken Curry: Richer and spicier, often with yogurt for creaminess.

-- Bangladeshi Chicken Curry: Known for its intense flavor, it combines local spices and sometimes includes green chilies for extra heat.
+- Bangladeshi Chicken Curry: Known for bold flavors and sometimes green chilies for heat.

-- British Chicken Curry: Adapted from Indian cuisine, it is commonly milder and often served in a pie or over chips.
+- British Chicken Curry: Calmer spices, often served in pies or over fries.

 Pairing Suggestions